ajwills72/Stroop-public/StroopCleanSet.md

 - _trial_response_: The response of the participant on this trial, indicating screen colour of word presented on this trial.
 - _trial_latency_: Response time in milliseconds
 - _trial_error_: 1 = Correct, 0 = Error.
+- _session_id_: Unique participant ID, potentially links to other files in repo.
 - _trial_word_: The response key pressed by the participant.
 - _congruent_: Is this a Congruent, or Incongruent, trial?